Josodovo2004/SnakeTerminalPyGame/README.md

 # SnakeTerminalPyGame
-A simple game to be launched in a simple terminal using python library of curses
+A simple game to be launched in the terminal.
+Made using python "curses" library.

-In order to execute put in the terminal
+In order to execute write in the terminal.

 ```sh
 python3 main.py